 Can an employer dismiss an employee straight away if they fail a drugs test?

-Before an employer makes a decision on whether to dismiss an employee they must ensure that all statutory disciplinary procedures are adhered to.
-Furthermore they must ensure that any of their own disciplinary procedures are also adhered to.
+Before an employer makes a decision on whether to dismiss an employee, they must ensure all statutory and internal disciplinary procedures are adhered to.
+Failure to do so will open them up to legal challenge from the employee.

 An employer should also consider the Disability Discrimination Act 1995 as although drug and alcohol addiction are specifically excluded from the definition of disability, depression as a result of dependency is not.